-Because the lower courts made no distinction between a product's design and what may properly be viewed as restraint or exclusionary behavior related to inputs or outputs, they never undertook any threshold inquiry into whether the full rule of reason was necessary or appropriate in the case.
+Because the lower courts made no distinction between a product's design and what may properly be viewed as an independent restraint or exclusionary behavior related to inputs or outputs, they never undertook any threshold inquiry into whether the full rule of reason was necessary or appropriate in the case.
 Instead, both the district court and Ninth Circuit treated the product itself as facially anticompetitive in an input market for student-athletes' "labor."
-In re Nat'l Collegiate Athletic Ass'n Grant-in-Aid Cap Antitrust Litig., 958 F.3d 1239, 1256-57 (9th Cir.
-2020); In re Nat'l Collegiate Athletic Ass'n Grant-in-Aid Cap Antitrust Litig., 375 F. Supp.
-3d 1058, 1066-70 (N.D.
-Cal.
-2019).
-From that ill-conceived foundation, those courts essentially presumed that the NCAA's amateur product was itself anticompetitive under Section 1.
+Grant-in-Aid II, 958 F.3d at 1256-57; Grant-in-Aid I, 375 F. Supp.
+3d at 1066-70.
+From that ill-conceived foundation, those courts then essentially presumed that the NCAA's amateur product was itself anticompetitive under Section 1.

-Apart from the legal shortcomings of such a starting point, NCAA, 468 U.S. at 101-02 (noting that NCAA's product-defining rules allow for the marketing of a product that would not otherwise exist and widen consumer choice), that analytical premise lacks an economic basis.
+Apart from the legal shortcomings of such a starting point, NCAA, 468 U.S. at 101-102 (noting that NCAA's product-defining rules allow for the marketing of a product that would not otherwise exist and widens consumer choice), that analytical premise lacks any economic basis.
 The economic starting point should be the observation that there is enormous demand for amateur athletics and, hence, rules preserving and refining the product's core amateur characteristics should be considered inherently output enhancing and procompetitive.
 Id.
-Such a starting point-together with the essentiality of coordinating on the parameters of what is amateurism-suggests an entirely different analysis that dispenses with such antitrust challenges quickly rather than, as here, the courts' presumption that the rules defining the product are facially anticompetitive.
+Such a starting point-together with the essentiality of coordinating on the parameters of what is amateurism-mandates an entirely different analysis that dispenses with such antitrust challenges quickly rather than, as here, the courts' presumption that the rules defining the product are facially anticompetitive.
 Deppe v.
-Nat'l Collegiate Athletic Ass'n, 893 F.3d 498, 501-02 (7th Cir.
+Nat'l Collegiate Athletic Ass'n, 893 F.3d 498, 501-502 (7th Cir.
 2018) (NCAA bylaws presumptively procompetitive when "clearly meant to help maintain the 'revered tradition of amateurism in college sports' or the 'preservation of the student-athlete in higher education") (quoting Agnew v.
 Nat'l Collegiate Athletic Ass'n, 683 F.3d 328, 342 (7th Cir.
-2012); McCormack v.
+2012)); McCormack v.
 Nat'l Collegiate Athletic Ass'n, 845 F.2d 1338, 1345 (5th Cir.
 1988) (dismissing at the pleading stage a challenge to NCAA bylaws limiting compensation of athletes and rejecting an argument the NCAA must "distill[] amateurism to its purest form"); see also Am.
+Needle, 560

-Needle, 560 U.S. at 202 ("NFL teams . . . must cooperate in the production and scheduling of games) (emphasis added); Nat'l Football League v.
-Ninth Inning, Inc., No. 19-1098, 2020 WL 6385695, at 1 (U.S. Nov.
-2, 2020) (statement of Kavanaugh, J., respecting denial of certiorari) ("antitrust law likely does not require that the NFL and its member teams compete against each other with respect to television rights").
+U.S. at 202 ("NFL teams . . . must cooperate in the production and scheduling of games") (emphasis added); Nat'l Football League v.
+Ninth Inning, Inc., 141 S. Ct.
+56, 57 (2020) (statement of Kavanaugh, J., respecting denial of certiorari) ("antitrust law likely does not require that the NFL and its member teams compete against each other with respect to television rights").
 Thus, properly characterized, the burden would be on the plaintiff to allege and demonstrate that the challenged "restraints" are independent of the product's fundamental-indeed essential-design.
 Such an inquiry can be carried out efficiently at the pleading stage, especially when potential false positives are likely to lead to an enormous amount of wasteful litigation aimed at the product design decisions of collaborations, concerns that are more properly for policy makers.